ahmetozer/sandal/Readme.md

 ### Convert

-Creating squashfs from existing containers.
+Creating SquashFS from existing containers.
-Note: this process requires podman or docker to get details for your container, and `squashfs-tools` to create a squashfs archive image.
+Note: this process requires podman or docker to get details for your container, and `squashfs-tools` to create a SquashFS archive image.

 Example